Equidistant-403/equidistant/README.md

 to get your MSW worker going (1 time execution)
 `npx msw init public/ --save`

+to run the formatter and receive information on errors in the terminal `npm run lint`

+to run the formatter and automatically fix all errors, add `--fix` to the lint command in `package.json` so it looks like `eslint --fix --ext .ts,.tsx ./src`

 ### Backend
 Relevant files can be found in `./backend`